reivaxy/iotinator/webSite/htdocs/my/README.md

 If several are found, which is unlikely, a list of modules with their names, ips, a date of registration is displayed for the user to pick one.

+For (future) mobile application calls http://my.iotinator.com/jsonModules.php to recieve a json array with the registered iotinator master modules on the same network.

 Remaining to code: